swu223/swu223.github.io/README.md

 This repository is meant to house Sarah's portfolio on the website: <https://swu223.github.io>.

-This repository also acts as a storage of the class materials from MITxPRO 2023.
+This repository also acts as a storage repository of the class materials from MITxPRO 2023.

 # 10.23.2024 edit
 Start editing the page itself, working with next.js components, tailwind css styling.
 Goal is to have a navbar on the top of the page that stays in place while the rest of the page can scroll.